How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 Section 4: Witness information

-Two witnesses, each recorded with their full name and ID number.
+Two witnesses, each recorded with their full name and registration number.
 Korean witnesses use their resident registration number (주민등록번호).
-Foreign witnesses use their alien registration number.
+Foreign witnesses normally use their alien registration number if they have one.
 The witnesses sign this section of the form.
-Their physical presence at the office is not required.

 Section 5: Signatures of both parties